What are the basics of gardening that everyone needs to know?

-Show gardens can’t be re-created in real life, so don’t expect your garden look like something from a magazine or TV programme.
+Show gardens are great for inspiration.
+But they can’t be re-created in real life, so don’t expect your garden look like something from a magazine or TV programme.

 If there’s something specific you want to do with your garden – entertain friends, grow veg or be wildlife friendly, then make that your goal.

 Psychological studies have shown that if you have a specific goal, then you have something to aim for.
 So you are more likely to achieve what you want to achieve.
 If you need to have a big dining table bang in the middle of the garden, then do just that.
 If you want a wild-looking garden with a single deckchair, that’s fine too.
 See here for how to choose a garden style to suit your garden.